xen0vas/xen0vas.github.io/_posts/2021-07-20-Locate-the-Export-Directory-Table.md

 ---

 <p align="justify">
 This article focuses on how to locate the Export Directory Table from the PE file structure.
 This is the second part of a blog series that focuses on how to create a custom Win32 reverse shellcode.
+<br><br>
 The first part can be found at the following link
 </p>

 * [Win32 reverse shellcode - pt .1 - Locating the kernel32.dll base address](https://xen0vas.github.io/Locating-the-kernel32-base-address/)